u-brite/TeamADGuy/README.md

 ## Usage

-We are planning to build this whole pipeline into the docker image for easy installation and running.
-It would be as simple as providing the expression set file, PPI network file and hyperparameters in a config file or could also have an option of auto tuning using tools inside the container such as Optuna.
+We are planning to build this whole pipeline into python file with config for easy installation and running.
+It would be as simple as providing the expression set file, PPI network file and hyperparameters in a config file.

 ### Installation

-:exclamation: _If installation is required, please mention how to do so here._ :exclamation:

 Installation simply requires fetching the source code.
 Following are required: